asynx-dev/www/docs/blog/20/2-using-vscode-with-self-signed-certificates-behind-proxy.md

-Similar to the case I mentioned in [my previous post](1-using-pip-and-pipenv-with-self-signed-certificates.md), you may want to use VS Code behind a proxy which also signs SSL traffic with a self signed certficate.
+Similar to the case I mentioned in [my previous post](1-using-pip-and-pipenv-with-self-signed-certificates.md), you may want to use VS Code behind a proxy which also signs SSL traffic with a self signed certificate.
 In that case, Internet related features of the VS Code like Extensions Marketplace won't work.

 ## Solution